oyalgin/DemoCommisionCalculate/README.md

 # DemoCommisionCalculate

 DemoCommisionCalculate is a Springboot applicaton which is conducted as console application.
-Application pulls data from Orders file every 10 second, then process and write order's commission fee to another file.
+In every 10 seconds Application pulls orders which is kept in Orders.txt file. then calculates commmission fee by calling api https://api-rate.fanatest.workers.dev/?price=?

-Process lasts 100 seconds.
+Process should process 1000 records in 100 seconds.

 ## PreRequsite